truffle-box/avalanche-box/README.md

 - __Where can I find more resources?__

   This Box is a sweet combo of [Truffle](https://trufflesuite.com) and [Webpack](https://webpack.js.org).
 Either one would be a great place to start!
+If you'd like more information about the Avalanche ecosystem, check out [their documentation](https://docs.avax.network/).